Jabble/tamu-rdm-workshops/modules/research-data-lifecycle.md

 # The research data lifecycle

-## Concepts
+## Objectives
-Research Data has a "lifetime" or "lifecycle"
+Recognize that research data has a "lifetime" or "lifecycle."

+## Introduction
+In this workshop series we'll think about research data over time.
+Lifecycle diagrams are a good way to generally model how data is created and used over time.
+We'll look at two lifecycles that inform this Research Data Management workshop series.

 ## DCC Lifecycle
 [website](http://www.dcc.ac.uk/resources/curation-lifecycle-model)